Strawberry Blueberry Smoothie Recipe Without Yogurt

 Why You Need This Recipe

-• This Strawberry Blueberry Smoothie recipe has simple ingredients that support the immune system.
+- This Strawberry Blueberry Smoothie recipe has simple ingredients from the grocery store that are nutritious and delicious.

 Key Ingredients

-Almond milk has a light and creamy flavor that doesn’t overpower any of the flavors in this smoothie.
+- Almond milk has a light and creamy flavor that doesn’t overpower any of the flavors in this smoothie.
+If you aren’t dairy-free, you can use whole milk (skip Fairlife Milk as I don’t think it’s healthy).
+Or, try soy milk for extra protein.

-Fresh strawberries add such a delicious strawberry flavor.
-Look for strawberries that are ripe and deep red so they will be naturally sweet.
+- Fresh strawberries add such a delicious strawberry flavor.
+Look for fresh berries that are ripe and deep red so they will be naturally sweet.

-Frozen blueberries thicken up this smoothie nicely while adding color and flavor.
+- Frozen blueberries thicken up this smoothie nicely while adding color and flavor.
+They’re an amazing blue fruit.

-Chia seeds are filling and offer a boost of protein and healthy fats.
+- Chia seeds are filling and offer a boost of protein and healthy fats.
 They also help create thick smoothies.
+Watching your weight?
+See my Weight Loss Green Smoothie recipe.
+Alternatively, I also have a Weight Gain Smoothie as well!

 Recipe Steps